 Inheritance Tax: Will the new residential nil rate band be available to farmers?

-On 6 April 2017 the new inheritance tax (IHT) residential nil rate band (‘RNRB’) comes into force.
-This is an IHT relief that will operate (where it can be claimed) to reduce the taxable value of a deceased’s main residence, ultimately allowing up to £1m value property to pass to the next generation.
+On 6 April 2017 the new inheritance tax (IHT) residential nil rate band (‘RNRB’) came into force.
+This is an IHT relief that operates (where it can be claimed) to reduce the taxable value of a deceased’s main residence, ultimately allowing up to £1m value property to pass to the next generation.
 Although very welcome, we consider whether this facility will be available to farming families when passing on the family farm.

 The RNRB’s introduction is to be phased, such that the tax free allowance capable of being offset against a deceased’s main residence will be up to £100,000 in the tax year 2017/2018, £125,000 in 2018/2019, £150,000 in 2019/2020 and £175,000 in 2020/2021.
 Unused allowances can be transferred between spouses with the result that the relief can potentially be doubled for married couples.